Stacks of paper clipped files

 Take the Headaches Out of Tax Season

 Nobody likes tax season – OK, let’s just go ahead and say that everyone dreads tax season.
 But there are some simple steps you can take to reduce the headaches, and to make things easier on your CPA.
-As we approach April 15, here are some ways to make this tax season go more smoothly:
+As we approach April 15, here are some ways to make tax your season go more smoothly, protecting yourself along the way:

 Be Early